Five Nights at Freddy's: Security Breach: Development and release

 Security Breach was developed by Steel Wool Studios and Scott Cawthon.
 It was first announced on September 16, 2020, when a teaser trailer for the game was released during the PlayStation 5 Showcase event.
 At the end of the presentation, it was announced that the game would be released on PC, PlayStation 4, and PlayStation 5, and could come to other platforms at a later date.
 However, on November 17, Cawthon announced that, due to the COVID-19 pandemic and new additions to the game, the game had been delayed to early 2021.
 The game was delayed further in April 2021, aiming for a release date later that year instead.

 In June 2021, Cawthon was discovered to have donated to Republican Party politicians, prompting a controversy on social media.
-As a result of the controversy, Cawthon announced that he would be retiring from game development and was looking for someone else to oversee "running the show"; Steel Wool Studios continued to develop the game.
+As a result of the controversy, Cawthon announced that he would be retiring from game development and someone else would be "running the show"; Steel Wool Studios continued to develop the game.
 During the PlayStation State of Play on October 27, 2021, the final trailer was showcased, revealing the game's release date to be December 16, 2021.
 On February 28, 2022, an update was released for the game, fixing many of the technical issues while also lessening the game's difficulty.
 Ports for the Xbox One and Xbox Series X/S were released on November 22, 2022.
 A Nintendo Switch port was released on April 19, 2023.